 “The question is, how far down the road is that?” said Christensen, executive vice president of global internal audit and financial advisory at consulting firm Protiviti.
 “We’ve seen tremendous advancements as companies go through digital transformation, and accounting functions, audit functions, and review functions will also go through that transformation.
 We’re starting to embark upon an era that’s very exciting.”

-How close management software is helping controllers address their SOX compliance needs.
-Read more.
+Download this Tech Brief from FloQast to learn how close management software can help controllers address their SOX compliance needs.

 That transformation will involve accounting and finance teams becoming more strategic and forward-looking instead of compliance-driven and backward-looking.
 An EY report puts it like this: